em4i/Surveillance-Disguised-as-Protection_Artifacts/README.md

 Requested Badge: Available

 ## Description
-This repository contains the output of the static apk analysis in our paper **Surveillance Disguised as Protection: A Comparative Analysis of Sideloaded and In-Store Parental Control Apps** as well as list of all apps and services found through our manual web search.
-The CSV also includes data from WHOIS records, Android app availability, Google Play Store links, and Tranco rankings.
+This repository contains the artifacts related to our paper **Surveillance Disguised as Protection: A Comparative Analysis of Sideloaded and In-Store Parental Control Apps**.
+The CSV file [apps](apps.csv) contains a list of all 132 tools identified through our manual web search for parental control software.
+Also included are WHOIS records, Android app availability, Google Play Store links, and Tranco rankings.
-The artifacts consist of the output of the static apk analysis of both in-store and sideloaded parental control applications.
-The output files were created by the tools [Mobile Security Framework (MobSF)](https://github.com/MobSF/Mobile-Security-Framework-MobSF) and [Exodus Privacy](https://exodus-privacy.eu.org/en/) and were respectively put into the folders [mobsf](mobsf) and [exodus](exodus).
+The folders [mobsf](mobsf) and [exodus](exodus) contain the output of the static apk analysis of all tested in-store and sideloaded apps, which was conducted using the tools [Mobile Security Framework (MobSF)](https://github.com/MobSF/Mobile-Security-Framework-MobSF) and [Exodus Privacy](https://exodus-privacy.eu.org/en/).

 ### Security/Privacy Issues and Ethical Concerns (All badges)
 The artifacts do not hold any risk to the reviewer's machine and we are not aware of any ethicals concerns.